 CM: So, it keeps it from breaking off.
-If this was rigid, we'd have more tendency to break it off.
+If this was rigid, it would have more tendency to break it off.

-NS: That is pretty neat.
+NS: That's pretty neat.

-CM: Now, I don't make them anymore.
+CM: Now, I don't make them [inaudible].

-NS: I was just curious, how many you used to make when you were really in it.
+NS: I was just curious how many you used to make when you were really in it.

-CM: Well, I was fishing too.
+CM: Well, I was fishing, too.
 So, I was making them for myself.
-I would say it could be made into a pretty good business for anybody that wants to follow.
+I would say it could be made into a pretty good business for anybody that wants to follow it.